slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9745-3/packetizer_raw_output.md

 Align the IANA registration description with Section 3 by removing or rephrasing the phrase '(intended for human consumption)' to acknowledge that machine-readable representations are also allowed.

+**Severity:** Medium
+  *Basis:* Interoperability and semantic understanding could be impaired if implementers follow only the IANA description, leading to fragmented implementations.

+**Confidence:** High

 ---